MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSiteLastModifiedByUserMailboxSetting.md

 You can get or update settings for sending automatic replies to incoming messages, locale, and time zone.
 Returned only on $select.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupSiteLastModifiedByUserMailboxSetting](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteLastModifiedByUserMailboxSetting?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)